Run to You (Bryan Adams song)

 "Run to You" is a song by Canadian singer-songwriter Bryan Adams.
-It was released in 1984 as the lead single from his fourth album, Reckless (1984).
+It was released in 1984 by A&M Records as the lead single from his fourth album, Reckless (1984).
 The track deals with the subject of infidelity, and is sung from the perspective of a man who declares that he will continue to "run to" his seductive mistress over his faithful partner; critic Ira Robbins for CMJ called it a "cheating classic".
 In the accompanying music video, however, Adams portrays his guitar as the object of desire.

-The song topped the Billboard Top Rock Tracks chart and peaked at number six on the Billboard Hot 100.
-It has appeared on all of his compilation albums.
-The single was certified Gold in Canada in 1985.
+The song topped the US Billboard Top Rock Tracks chart and peaked at number six on the Billboard Hot 100.
+The single was certified gold in Canada in 1985.

 Writing and recording

 After a tour in Asia, Adams started the recording for Reckless.
-The recording for "Run to You" started on March 27, 1984, at Little Mountain Sound, Vancouver, Canada and continued through the middle of the year.
-It was mixed on September 21, 1984, in New York by Jim Vallance.
+The recording for "Run to You" started on March 27, 1984, at Little Mountain Sound, Vancouver, British Columbia, and continued through the middle of the year.
+It was mixed on September 21, 1984, in New York City by Jim Vallance.
 The song, written January 10, 1983, became the last song written for Reckless.
 Adams and Vallance originally wrote the song for Blue Öyster Cult, but the group turned it down.
 The song was then offered to .38 Special, who also declined to record the song.

 Adams wrote the riff by jamming on his guitar, but never took it seriously because he had added a "really silly...background vocal part" to the demo that obscured the riff's potential.
 After writing the rest of the song and deciding to record it, he brought his entire band into the studio, and he said hearing the whole band play it "was like hearing the song for the first time.
 And that first take is what you hear on the album now."

 The UK 12 inch single (AMY224) states on the rear of the sleeve that contains a "specially remixed version" and that the "original version appears on the A+M album Reckless AMA5013".
 However, the label states that the track is taken from the album with a running time of 3min 59 sec.